St. Joseph Indian Trail – Michigan’s 200 Mile Ancient Highway

 Michigan Indian Trail Sand Road

-Parts of Michigan Indian Trail Sand Road Still Exists
+Parts of Michigan Indian Trail Sand Road Still Exist

 Key Aspects of Michigan’s Indian Trails